How To Clean Your Carpets & Rugs Using Nothing But Pantry Staples

 Frequent vacuuming helps reduce the level of dust mites, which trigger asthma and allergy attacks.
 It also means getting rid of surface dirt on carpets before it has a chance to get ground in.
-A vacuum cleaner with strong suction, rotating brushes and a HEPA filter (so the dirt and dust won't get blown back out in the exhaust) is best.
-Go back and forth over the same spot several times, especially in high traffic areas, to get all of the dirt and dust.
+A vacuum cleaner with strong suction, rotating brushes, and a HEPA filter (so the dirt and dust won't get blown back out in the exhaust) is best.
+Go back and forth over the same spot several times, especially in high traffic areas, to be sure you're getting everything.

-Soak up liquid spills by covering them with clean white (or light-colored) towels or paper towels.
+Soak up liquid spills by covering them with clean white (or light-colored) towels.
 Scrape sticky substances off carpets with a spatula or spoon.
-Don't rub the spill — that will damage carpet fibers and make the stain spread.
+Don't rub the spill; that will damage carpet fibers and make the stain spread.

-To clean stains, mix 1 cup warm water and 1/2 tsp. mild liquid soap, such as dishwashing liquid or fine fabric detergent.
+To clean stains, mix 1 cup warm water and ½ teaspoon mild liquid soap, such as dishwashing liquid or fine fabric detergent.
 Apply a small amount, blot by pressing a clean white towel into the carpet, and lift.
 Then repeat the process until the stain is removed.
 Don't scrub.
 Be patient.
-After the stain is removed, rinse the area with a solution of a few teaspoons of white vinegar to one cup water and blot with another clean towel.
+After the stain is removed, rinse the area with a solution of a few teaspoons of white vinegar to 1 cup water and blot with another clean towel.

-Club soda removes red wine stains.
-Use an ice cube to harden gum and candle wax, then scrape off.
-Sprinkle greasy stains with baking soda, cornstarch or corn meal.
+For example, club soda can help remove red wine stains, and you can use an ice cube to harden gum and candle wax, then scrape off.
+Or, sprinkle greasy stains with baking soda, cornstarch, or cornmeal.
 Let stand six hours or overnight, then vacuum.
-Mix 1/3 cup vinegar with 2/3 cup warm water and apply to the stain.
-Then blot with a clean towel and repeat until the stain comes clean.

-6. As a last resort carpet stain remover, try rubbing alcohol or hydrogen peroxide.
+As a last resort, try rubbing alcohol or hydrogen peroxide.

 Test first on a hidden spot of the carpet as either substance may lighten or bleach the carpet.
 Apply a small amount to the stain, then blot with a clean, white towel.
 Repeat until the stain is gone.

 Carpet deodorizers and fresheners often contain fragrances that merely mask the smell.
 Baking soda soaks up the odor.
 Just sprinkle baking soda over the surface of the carpet.
-Let it stand for 15 — 30 minutes.
-Then vacuum.
+Let it stand for 15 to 30 minutes then vacuum.